dwij2812/Oculus/README.md

 ## Raspberry Pi

 - The Raspberry pi is interfaced along with a pi camera and is used to get the images at particular moments as required and serve it to the user.

+*Steps to be followed*
+- Use the capture.py code to capture the images at regular intervals of time.
+- The images will be stored in the cwd of the capture.py script.
+- The files so generated will be served to the master PC for processing via an HTTP based service.